talorlik/ldap-2fa-on-k8s/WARP.md

   - Self-service user signup with email/phone verification
   - Admin dashboard for user and group management
   - User profile management
-  - PostgreSQL for user registration and profile data (with Kubernetes secrets)
+  - PostgreSQL for user registration and profile data (with Kubernetes secrets, image pulled from ECR)
-  - Redis for SMS OTP code caching (with Kubernetes secrets)
+  - Redis for SMS OTP code caching (with Kubernetes secrets, image pulled from ECR)
   - AWS SES for email verification and notifications (via IRSA)
   - AWS SNS for SMS verification codes (via IRSA)
   - Exposed at `/api/*` path on `app.<domain>`